Rungano Nyoni: Career

-Nyoni has stated that her first influence into film was the Elfriede Jelinek's novel The Piano Teacher, which she had chosen from the library because of the picture on the cover.
-She has stated that the novel's 2001 film adaptation is one of her favourite films and that she “wanted to be just like Isabelle Huppert" as her performance "had a huge effect on me.
-I quickly realized that I couldn’t be like Isabelle Huppert because I’m not a very good actor, but I was still curious about the directing.
-That was a big turning point for me, realizing that if directing is done very well it can have a real effect on people.”
+Nyoni's first important film influence was The Piano Teacher.
+She "wanted to be just like Isabelle Huppert" as her performance "had a huge effect on me.
+I quickly realized that I couldn't be like Isabelle Huppert because I'm not a very good actor, but I was still curious about the directing.
+That was a big turning point for me, realizing that if directing is done very well it can have a real effect on people."

-In 2006 Nyoni released her first film Yande (meaning "My Great Happiness" in Bemba), which she wrote and shot on black and white super 8mm film.
+In 2006, Nyoni released her first film Yande (meaning "My Great Happiness" in Bemba), which she wrote and shot on black and white super 8mm film.
 The film deals with fashion and African women who westernized their appearance and mannerisms in order to conform to an "ideal."
 She released her next two short films, 20 Questions and The List in 2009; the latter won a BAFTA Cymru Award in 2010.

 Her fourth film, Mwansa the Great, was released in 2011 and was selected to screen at over 100 international film festivals.
 It was well received at the festivals and won over 20 prizes and was nominated for a 2012 BAFTA Award.
 Nyoni often collaborates with her partner Gabriel Gauchet and in 2012 a film directed by Gauchet and written by Nyoni, The Mass of Men, premiered at the Locarno Film Festival, where it won the Golden Leopard Award.
 Like Mwansa the Great, the film was selected to be shown at over 100 film festivals and also garnered over 50 prizes.
 This was followed up by her 2014 short Listen (Kuuntele), which received the Best Short Film Award at the 2015 Tribeca Film Festival.